 Treatment depends on the size and location of the tumor, your age, and your overall health.
 You and your health care provider must decide whether to watch the tumor (observation), use radiation to stop it from growing, or try to remove it.

 Many acoustic neuromas are small and grow very slowly.
-Small tumors with few or no symptoms may be followed, especially in older patients.
+Small tumors with few or no symptoms may be watched for changes, especially in older patients.
 Regular MRI scans will be done.

-If they are not treated, some acoustic neuromas can damage the nerves involved in hearing and balance, as well as the nerves responsible for movement and feeling in the face.
-Very large tumors can lead to a buildup of fluid (hydrocephalus) in the brain, which can be life-threatening.
+If they are not treated, some acoustic neuromas can damage the nerves involved in hearing and balance.
+They can also affect the nerves responsible for movement and feeling in the face.
+Very large tumors can lead to a buildup of fluid (hydrocephalus) in the brain, which can be life threatening.

 Removing an acoustic neuroma is more commonly done for: